2022 Boise State Broncos football team

 The 2022 Boise State Broncos football team represented Boise State University as a member of the Mountain West Conference during the 2022 NCAA Division I FBS football season.
 They were led by head coach Andy Avalos, who was coaching his second season with the team.
 The Broncos played their home games at Albertsons Stadium in Boise, Idaho.

+The Broncos completed their regular season with a 9–3, 8–0 in Mountain West play to be champions of the Mountain Division.
+They represented the Mountain Division in the Mountain West Championship Game where they were defeated by the Fresno State Bulldogs.
+They were invited to the Frisco Bowl where they beat the North Texas Mean Green.

 Schedule

 Boise State and the Mountain West Conference announced the 2022 football schedule on February 16, 2022.